How to Import Songs from Apple Music to GarageBand

 Step 2Choose a common audio format

 Because GarageBand supports many formats of audio files.
 Usually you just need to choose a format in the support list.
 Here I'd highly recommend you to keep the default MP3 format.
-If you want to make your songs more personalized, you can also set the other parameters such as Codec, Channel, Sample Rate, Bit Rate.
+To make songs more personalized, you can set the other parameters.
+Audio Codec, Channel, Sample Rate, Bit Rate, etc. are available for customization.

 You can select the output folder and click the "Convert" button from the bottom right.
 Within 1 click, all the songs you imported will be converted quickly.
 Please make sure you don't connect any external speakers or other devices.
 Else it may affect the software from converting.

-Part 3.
-Add Songs to GarageBand on Apple Devices
+Part 2.
+How to Import Songs from Apple Music to GarageBand on Apple Devices

-After removing the DRM protection, you can feel free to use the converted MP3 Apple Music anywhere including GarageBand.
+Now, Apple Music is no protection, like iTunes music purchases. ou You can feel free to use the converted MP3 Apple Music anywhere including GarageBand.

-With the iCloud support, it is possible to start a song on GarageBand from one Apple device and continue to edit it from another one.
+With iCloud support, it is possible to start a song on GarageBand from one Apple device and continue to edit it from another one.
 For example, you can start sketching your song on your iPhone and then continue to edit it on your Mac when you are home.
-Following are the quick tips on how to import audio files to GarageBand.
+The following are the quick tips on how to upload Apple Music to GarageBand for Mac and GarageBand for iOS.

 1. Launch GarageBand on Mac, you will see the main screen.

-3. Click local computer folder option and then import and cut the converted MP3 songs to GarageBand.
+3. Click the local computer folder option and then import and cut the converted Apple Music MP3 songs to GarageBand.

-1. Import the MP3 audio files to iTunes and turn on the option of "iCloud Music Library" by clicking "Edit" > "Preferences".
+1. Import the MP3 audio files to the iTunes library.
+And turn on the option of "iCloud Music Library" by clicking "Edit" > "Preferences" >"General" tab.
 Then the songs can be accessed from any Apple devices.
+Please make sure you check the box of the 'iCloud Music Library" on your iPhone and iPad.

-2. Launch GarageBand, click the "Loop Browser" icon, it will should you the songs which are available to import.
+2. Launch GarageBand for iOS, and then click the "Tracks View" > "Loop Browser" icon.
+Just hit on the 'Music' tap, and it will show you the songs which are available to import.
 Just pick up the one you like to import.

 That is all.
+It's your time to use Apple Music in GarageBand.
 Hope you enjoy creating hit songs on GarageBand.
-If you have any questions, please feel free to leave your comments below.